How much are the foster care payments?

 Being a foster carer is one of the most rewarding careers out there, but being with the wrong agency can mean not being offered the number or type of placements you expected, which means not having the fostering allowance and income you need.

-Take the Simply Fostering test now or take the next step towards becoming a foster carer and use our free Agency Matching Service to help find the most suitable agencies with vacancies in your area, for and your family.
+Take the Simply Fostering test now or take the next step towards foster caring and use our free Agency Matching Service to help find the most suitable agencies with vacancies in your area, for you and your family.

 So be sure to receive the best training, allowances and support and make an enquiry today!

 Foster carers are entitled to an income tax exemption up to a certain amount for their fostering.

 - A fixed amount to cover capital costs initially set at £10,000 per year

 - An additional amount per child, initially set at £200 per week for a child up to the age of 11 years and £250 per week for a child aged 11 years and over.

 This government initiative is to make sure carers are not unfairly taxed on the costs they have to meet through fostering.